Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

-It is important to hand carry all employment records and documents, including resumes, SF 50, transcripts, certificates, licenses, and letters of reference rather than including them in your household goods shipment.
+For transitioning members and military spouses, it is important to keep all employment records and documents readily available, including resumes, transcripts, certificates/diploma, licenses, and letters of reference rather than including them in your household goods shipment.
 Having these documents will greatly speed up your job search.

 The Transition Assistance Program provides information and training to ensure service members transitioning from active duty are prepared for civilian life - whether pursuing additional education, finding a job or starting their own business.